 As part of these free programs and services, the GRWDB and New Jersey Department of Labor & Workforce Development (NJDOL) can provide funding and resources to support businesses and non-profit organizations in Hunterdon and Somerset Counties.
 The programs — job postings and job fairs, On-the-Job Training, Incumbent Worker Training, SkillUp Greater Raritan and many more — assist employers with hiring, training and retention.
 Click here for the flyer detailing some resources for our area’s business partners.

 New Jersey also has Business Service Representatives focusing on employers interested in working with Veterans.
-To learn more, contact Mark Ortega, the Veterans Business Services Representative for Northwest NJ, at mark.ortega@dol.nj.gov.
+To learn more, contact Ingrid Macias, a state Veterans Business Services Representative, at Ingrid.Macias@dol.nj.gov.
 The HIREVets.gov program also recognizes employers who hire veterans.
 Another resource is Silent Professionals, which hosts a nationwide job board that employers can use to hire veterans.

 In addition, local employers can post their job opportunities for no cost on usnlx.com (the National Labor Exchange) and be linked to county State Business Representatives for further services.